Essential Imperator: Rome Tips16 Jul 2019 0

 Optimize Your Realm Through Laws

-Look over your laws (You'll find it as a sub-tab of the 'Government' interface) and find the “path” you wish to lead your nation.
-Accept maluses on resources that you don't normally use or prioritise so that you can bolster yourself with useful attributes.
-Some Laws will require prerequisites, or otherwise a lot of Oratory power to change, so keep this in mind.
+Look over your laws and find the “path” you wish to lead your nation.
+Accept maluses on resources that you don't normally use or prioritize so that you can bolster yourself with useful attributes.

 Money is Still King